 For email consumers searching for personal security and privacy solutions, without the burden of HIPAA/CJIS/ITAR, Virtru and its likes may not meet their requirements and, more importantly, their privacy concerns.

 Does Criptext store your emails in its servers?
-Well, Criptext claims that it never stores them in its servers.
+Well, Criptext claims that it never "stores" them in its servers.
 Rather, emails just "pass through" its servers momentarily until they get delivered to the users' devices.
 This implies three things:

 All in all, Criptext achieves high degree of email confidentiality through Signal protocol but loses compatibility with the traditional emails.
-Furthermore, there is very little consideration invested in protecting your meta-data.
+Furthermore, there is very little consideration invested in protecting your metadata.
 It is a commendable effort in the "non-email" category striving for PFS, but leaves a lot to be desired on the privacy protection front.

 Bind/Configure/register you email accounts from any email service providers to Ai-Fi.net as follows:

-Send/Receive your Ai-Fi SecureEmail securely and anonymously to any other Ai-Fi email accounts
+Send/Receive your Ai-Fi SecureEmail securely and anonymously to any other Ai-Fi email accounts.

-Under the cover, the actual key pairs for your configured email and cover accounts are created automatically and transparently through the Ai-Fi Crypto Wallet created for your Ai-Fi Central app, which has its own key pairs for managing its Ai-Fi Domain.
+Under the cover, the actual key pairs for your configured email and cover addresses are created automatically and transparently through the Ai-Fi Crypto Wallet created for your Ai-Fi Central app, which has its own key pairs for managing its private Ai-Fi Domain.
 The encryption with both the Forward and Future Secrecy is performed in the lower routing/delivery layers without involving the users.
-Internally all emails managed through Ai-Fi infrastructure are protected as Ai-Fi digital assets, the key pairs associated which are recorded in an Ai-Fi Blockchain to effect the pseudonymity by segregating all PII (Personally Identifiable Information) from the Ai-Fi Domain management.
+Internally all emails managed through Ai-Fi infrastructure are protected as Ai-Fi digital assets, the key pairs associated with which are recorded in the blockchain-based Ai-Fi Blockchain Registry to effect the pseudonymity by segregating all PII (Personally Identifiable Information) from the Ai-Fi Domain management.
 In other words, given an email address, there is no way for Ai-Fi.net to tell which Ai-Fi Domain the email owner controls or where the MS (Message Store) physically resides amongst all the nameless Ai-Fi domains.
 Only the public key of the owner is publicly recorded.